AxelTWC/cloudproject/Final Report En.ver.md

 - Member 1 Astra Yu
   - Local development and code implementation, including completing the main backend and frontend framework code development locally.
   - Implemented the five core functions of the project, such as Docker build and debugging and all containerization operations, local Kubernetes (Minikube) environment setup and debugging, multi-cloud deployment: migration from Fly.io → DigitalOcean, database and storage configuration, etc.
-  - Write documents.
+  - Scripting the documents needed to be presented.
 - Member 2 Axel Tang
    - Development on the UI , two adavanced features of HTTPS security and DigitalOcean Backup and Recovery of user file data
    - Development of previously noted core feature - File Versioning
    - Development of routing such as login/logout and home page.
 ------

-## 13. Lessons Learned & Conclusion
+## 11. Lessons Learned & Conclusion

-During coding, I repeatedly switched between development mode and production mode, because sometimes to solve some bugs that suddenly appeared, I switched modes after searching for information, but this repeated switching is very easy to cause new problems, leading to new bugs.
+Astra: During coding, I repeatedly switched between development mode and production mode, because sometimes to solve some bugs that suddenly appeared, I switched modes after searching for information, but this repeated switching is very easy to cause new problems, leading to new bugs.
 Mistakenly using development mode (next dev) for production will cause unexpected issues (such as automatically redirecting to https://0.0.0.0:3000, etc.).
 In production images, you need to ensure using next start (or standalone server.js) after next build.

----testsetestset
+Axel: Dealt with uncertainty, implementing brand new features that were untouched are no joke and needed time to figure out and iteratively test out.
+Although, we initially started out with fly.io, through Astra's guidance on changing to DigitalOcean, my implemented features have came across numerous bugs and failures, it is a lesson learnt for me as different platforms gives different results and new implementations are needed even if it on paper sounds similar (in terms of coding).
+At the end, I do find valuable lessons on communication and skillsets, being able to successfully implement a usable UI and creating something forefront gives a good engineer education experience for my behalf of my career.